 #1 It Hurts!!
 Acupuncture needles are tiny, about the width of a hair, and the insertion is virtually painless.
 Most people don’t feel anything besides the acupuncturist’s touch.
 Some people report feeling a tiny prick when the needle is inserted and a dull, heavy sensation after insertion- this is what we acupuncturists call “de qi” or the activation of the body’s energy.

-#2 It’s quackery – The NIH funds many clinical research trials on acupuncture, and these studies time and time again prove the efficacy of acupuncture.
+#2 It’s quackery – This is another wrong belief from the common myths about acupuncture.
+The NIH funds many clinical research trials on acupuncture, and these studies time and time again prove the efficacy of acupuncture.
 Acupuncture has made its way into mainstream medicine and is used in many medical institutions, and even by the US Military.
-Research has shown that acupuncture has a powerful effect on brain chemistry and the nervous system, regulating important substances in our body like neurotransmitters, hormones and natural pain killing substances called opioids.
+Research has shown that acupuncture has a powerful effect on brain chemistry and the nervous system, regulating important substances in our body like neurotransmitters, hormones and natural pain-killing substances called opioids.
 Theories that acupuncture’s success is based on the placebo effect have been disproven, and high-tech scientific tools are being used to help us learn exactly HOW it works.

-#5 It’s only for adults – Acupuncture is great for kids!
+#5 It’s only for adults – The last on our list from the most common myths about Acupuncture is that’s good only for adults.
+Acupuncture is great for kids!
 Treatments are really quick and sometimes can use other modalities in place of needles.
 It can help kids with lots of issues including allergies, asthma, eczema, ADHD, chronic coughs and ear infections, and more.